 Technology and the nature of modern business are rapidly expanding the traditional workplace far beyond cubicles and office buildings.
 Remote marketing staffing and team members that contribute their productivity and expertise away from a centralized location are already becoming commonplace.
 If you’re a marketing executive, could your job also be done remotely?

 Maybe.
 But from what we’ve seen as marketing executive recruiters, you shouldn’t get your hopes up.

 The Rise of the Virtual Marketer

 Many companies big and small are already finding success with adoption of virtual roles.
-Some 25 million professionals will work mostly or entirely on a remote basis this year.
 Faster internet, video calls, instant messaging, document sharing and a suite of collaboration and project management tools have made it so that virtual work doesn’t result in lost productivity.

 The benefits of remote marketing staffing to a marketing operation are numerous:

 - Today’s marketing rarely requires a physical presence, at least from many of the junior and mid-level roles.
 So much of the work is digital, analytical, creative, and strategic–which usually doesn’t need hands-on execution.
 There are some advantages to having your team physically together, but it’s not a necessity in many cases.

 - Opening up key positions to the possibility of virtual work dramatically expands your potential talent pool.
 If the best candidate for a job is several hundred miles away, you no longer have to settle for a less-qualified marketer that happens to be nearby.